wp-plugins/robo-gallery/readme.txt

 = How to change font size of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

-= How to change color of the gallery thumbnails border? =

-When you enable border in gallery settings you will see multiply options for customization of the border.
-One from this options it's border color.
-You can select color using color selector

 = Do you have fade effect for the thumbnails hover? =